nevakrien/Turing-compiler/README.md

 2. run_turing: runs a turing machine described in .t on a .tape file and writes the output to anoter .tape file
 3. tmc0: not yet functional would compile a .t file into a binary when its done

+currently using  export PATH=$(pwd)/bin:$PATH does not work with tmc0 because the path to io.o is derived programatically. this can be fixed in the future by directly basking io.o's binary into compiler.o as a string.

 # benchmarking
 from the tests I ran on the interpeter it apears that not keeping track of the counter has a small yet semi consistent advantage. the advantage could very well be caused by the need to parse another argument or something else that is as silly.